 Eurovestech PLC floated on AIM in March 2000.
 The company raised a £9.9m fund at 5p per share inclusive of Richard Bernstein’s personal investment of £2m on the same terms as institutional shareholders.
 Between 2003 and 2008, the company raised a further £11.7 million.
 Our cautious approach has steered us successfully through the pitfalls of an over-inflated market.
-Value has been realised from some investments with exceptional returns achieved, and we are well placed to deal with current and impending conditions.

 The Company returned £10m to shareholders via the Return of Cash scheme augmented in March 2010.
 Following the successful completion of the Toluna scheme of arrangement in April 2011, the Company received £25m proceeds and returned £13m of these proceeds to shareholders, bringing total returns to shareholders of £23m, greater than the total monies raised by the Company.

 In September 2012, and following a partial disposal of KSS Fuels, the Company cancelled its admission to AIM and returned a further £4.4m to shareholders, bringing total cash returned to shareholders of 7.5p per share.